November, 2014 Commission Meeting

 - Legislative Issues

-The proposals to be presented for consideration for the 2016 Legislative Session include: Modification of penalties for violating wildlife and freshwater fish feeding regulations; Update of alligator statutes and modifications to alligator licenses; and Creation of reduced cost Sportsman’s License for hunting and saltwater fishing for individuals 64 years old and older.
+The proposals for consideration for the 2015 Legislative Session include: Modification of penalties for violating wildlife and freshwater fish feeding regulations; and update of alligator statutes and modifications to alligator licenses.

 - Staff Report